valillon/valillon.github.io/_posts/2019-03-01-a-deep-look-inside-paintings.markdown

 ## Projection and lights

 In order to project depth into space, focal projection is used instead of parallel projection.
 However most of the paintings do not present an evident optical perspective.
 Thus, for compromise, all the 3D models are projected with a similar and quite long focal distance.
 Regarding lights, no external spotlight illuminates the 3D canvases.
-The light contained inside the paintings is so marvelous that generates in itself such chiaroscuro atmospheres.
+The light contained inside the paintings is so marvelous that inherently generates the chiaroscuro atmospheres.

 ## The deep look

-Looking carefully at the generated depths, specially when they are 3D projected, one can realize that buildings and elements like roofs, windows, or bridges are prettily reconstructed.
+Looking carefully at the generated depths maps, specially when they are 3D projected, it can be seen that buildings and other elements like roofs, windows, and bridges are prettily reconstructed.
 Actually, Megadepth was specifically trained for that purpose.
-Furthermore, human silhouettes were also somehow considered during training and so people are gratefully reconstructed too.
-However, one can notice across all the processed paintings that several heads, and curiously heads of women, failed to be correctly estimated in their depth.
-On the contrary, the Millet's pitchfork for instance is nicely molded, even though the network probably never saw a tool like that before.
-Regardless the inaccuracies and visibly wrapped and twisted volumes, from an artistic point of view, new pictorial landscapes emerged so beautifully in the end.
-And that made me get so excited.
+Furthermore, human silhouettes were also somehow considered during training and so people are gracefully reconstructed too.
+However, it is noticeable that several heads, and curiously heads of women, failed to be correctly estimated in their depth.
+On the contrary, the Millet's pitchfork, for instance, is nicely molded, even though the network has probably never seen a tool like this before.
+Regardless the inaccuracies and warped volumes, from an artistic point of view new pictorial landscapes emerged beautifully, which filled me with excitement.

 ## The painters' paintings